bitrecycling/Spring-Boot-SAML/README.md

 ### Single Logout (SLO) Profile
 Spring supports both IDP and SP initiated logouts.

-### Metadata and Trust
+### Metadata Encryption and Signatures
 Trust between SP and IDP is established through preliminary exchange of SAML Metadata: SP must be "registered" at the IDP using it's metadata.
 That metadata contains certificates, identifiers and other data that is used throughout the SAML communication.

-### Encryption and Signatures
 The aforementioned metadata contains certificates that enable secure the communication through encryption and signatures of the exchanged SAML Documents.
 Even if no SSL / https is used (please don't) the SAML Login and Logout can be considered secure if encryption (noone else can read) and signatures (noone else can manipulate) are used.

 # Demo Application with Spring Boot (SP) and Keycloak (IDP)